Lawyers Appointed to the Queen’s Counsel

 The appointees are:

-A formal ceremony to honour the QC designates will be held in May.
+A formal ceremony to honour the QC designates will be held at a later date.

-I know that the lawyers in our province give generously of their time to their profession and to their communities.
+Congratulations to all of the Queen’s counsel designates for this well-deserved recognition.
+I know that the lawyers in our province give their time generously to their profession and to their communities.
 To see them being recognized with a QC designation is a testament to their leadership and many contributions.
-A well-deserved congratulations to them all.

 - criteria include a minimum of 15 years as a member of the bar of Nova Scotia, demonstrated professional integrity and good character